-In 2014, the Medical Center's net position increased by \$1,715,000, or 20 percent, as shown in Table 2.
-Total operating revenues increased primarily due to an increase in patient revenues.
-Total operating expenses increased primarily due to an increase in salaries, wages and employee benefits.
-The Medical Center's change in net position increased by \$810,000 in 2013 and \$1,877,000 in 2012, a decrease of 57 percent in 2013.
+In 2015, the Medical Center's net position increased by \$1,834,000 as shown in Table 2, excluding the impact of the change in accounting principle related to the pension plan as previously discussed.
+Including the impact of the change in accounting principle related to the pension plan net position increased by \$2,595,000, or 25 percent.
+Total operating revenues increased primarily due to an increase in nursing home resident revenues.
+Total operating expenses increased primarily due to an increase in nursing home expenses.
+The Medical Center's change in net position increased by \$1,715,000 in 2014, or 20 percent and increased by \$810,000 in 2013, or 10 percent.